bklimt/purpy/README.md

 * `python3 main.py`

 ## TODO
-* Add instructions for how to make levels.
 * Implement saving which stars you have.
 * Implement better menus.
-* Store tile override path in map file.
 * Improve controls.

 ## Making Levels